fab

 the cluster.

-Please have a look at the fab.datasources
+Please have a look at the fab.datasources and fab.instruments modules for more detailed information

-and tailor it to your needs.
-The settings
+about how to configure fab and tailor it to your needs.
+The settings and maxwell modules

 documentation will help you in writing more complex configuration files and in how to customize how

-fab to uses the maxwell HPC cluster.
+fab uses the maxwell HPC cluster.

 NOTE: You don't need to be on maxwell to use this module.
 If you have the HDF files on your local

-to loads those files by using the hdf_path
+machine, you can configure fab to load those files by using the hdf_path configuration parameter.

 xarray, dask and the Maxwell HPC cluster